Logarithmic negative tangency and root stacks: Twisted punctured maps

 where the logarithmic structure $M_S$ is pulled back via the morphism $S \to \Acal(\Tsf)$.
 The morphism $S \to \Acal(\Tsf_r)$ produces a finite-index extension $M_S \hookrightarrow M_S^\prime$.
 We will now produce a finite-index extension

-whose associated logarithmic modification $\Ccal \to C$ will be our twisted punctured curve.
+whose associated root stack $\Ccal \to C$ will be our twisted punctured curve.
 The extension at general points, ordinary markings, and nodes is given as in the proof of \Cref{lem: twisted curves as log modification of curves}.
 It remains to describe the extension at punctures.
 At a puncture $p_i$ we have